EENX16-24-50-Starship/starship-model-2024/README.md

 # Starship model Project 2024

-This project is part of a bachelor theisis on Chalmers Technical University.
+This project is part of a bachelor theisis at Chalmers University of Technology, department of electrical engineering.

 The project involves programming a Teensy 4.1 microcontroller using PlatformIO in Visual Studio Code.